-In December 2017 however the ATO stated that it was suspending these guidelines and would issue new ones by June 2018.
-Nothing was issued until early 2021 when the ATO published PCG 2021/4 which now sets out the ATO's revised compliance approach to the allocation of profits by professional firms.
-These new guidelines apply from 1 July 2021 and provide a risk assessing scoring table which is intended to allow IPP's to self-assess their risk against risk assessment factors.
-We would encourage you to speak with your StewartBrown Manager or Partner if you have any questions concerning these new guidelines.
+In early 2021 the ATO published PCG 2021/4 which now sets out the ATO's revised compliance approach to the allocation of profits by professional firms.
+These new guidelines apply from 1 July 2021 and provide a risk assessing scoring table which is intended to allow individual professional practitioners to self-assess their risk against risk assessment factors.

+We would encourage you to speak with your StewartBrown Manager or Partner if you have any questions concerning these guidelines.